thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/about-embedding-viz.md

 You can also use the ThoughtSpot data APIs to request data from ThoughtSpot.

-## Authentication
+## Choose an authentication methodology

-You can control what type of authentication you use between your client application and ThoughtSpot.
+You can control which type of authentication you use between your client application and ThoughtSpot.

 ### No Authentication

 You can simply not set up authentication.
-This would require the user to _already be logged into ThoughtSpot_ before interacting with the embed.
-This is only useful when testing your client.
-You would not use this in production.
+This would require the user to _already be logged into ThoughtSpot_ before interacting with your client application.
+This is typically only useful when testing your client.
+You would not use this in your production environment.

 ### SAML